-The Regaining Europe project tackles current developments in Europe that raise some concern about its future.
+The Regaining Europe project tackles current developments that raise some concerns about the future of Europe.
 While Europe was and is in a constant state of flux, the decision of the United Kingdom to exit the European Union is an unprecedented indicator of a growing mistrust vis-à-vis an open and solidary Europe.
 The main concern these days is to preserve European principles and prevent a return to nationalist tendencies.

 In 2016, Hans-Georg Wicke (JUGEND für Europa) and Manfred von Hebel (JUGEND für Europa) published the article "Is Europe really lost?
 Jugend- und bildungspolitische Erwägungen zur notwendigen Erneuerung Europas" in the German publication Außerschulische Bildung.
 In 2017 the English version "Is Europe really lost?" was published by JUGEND für Europa.